craigrbarnes/isoline-demo/README.md

 ![alt text](img/isoline-map.png)

-The isoline router does not return geojson, instead it returns a json strin gof coordinates of lat,lon where geojon needs lon,lat.
+The isoline router does not return geojson, instead it returns a json string of coordinates in (lat,lon) where geojon needs (lon,lat).
 Hence the map function above converts the json format into geojson.
-You can change the parameters such as thhe range, range type, and mode of transportation.
+You can change the parameters such as the range, range type, and mode of transportation.

 ## Display Places within Isoline